Triennale pays tribute to Angelo Mangiarotti with extensive retrospective

 ‘Angelo Mangiarotti: When Structures Take Shape’ (until 23 April 2023) is an extensive retrospective of the Milanese architect's work, with contributions from Renzo Piano and UniFor

-Museo del Design La Triennale in Milan unveiled a new comprehensive exhibition dedicated to Angelo Mangiarotti (1921-2012).
+Museo del Design La Triennale in Milano is showing a comprehensive exhibition dedicated to Angelo Mangiarotti (1921-2012), until 23 April 2023.
 The exhibition is an homage to the design master, who conceived some of the most influential pieces in the history of design and is now celebrated by one of Italy’s most respectable institutions.

 Left, Deposito Splügen Bräu in Mestre (1967), courtesy Università Iuav di Venezia, Archivio Progetti, fondo Giorgio Casali.
 Right, a portrait of Angelo Mangiarotti